Oath of Office (novel): Plot

-Kashani then informs her ex-boyfriend Jack Ryan Jr., who is on the ground in Portugal with his fellow Campus operatives to monitor da Rocha and his French assassin Lucile Fournier, who had just struck a deal with a pair of Russian GRU officers.
-Ryan and his cousin Dominic "Dom" Caruso travel to the Afghan city of Herat to meet Kashani and Dovzhenko, only to be ambushed and abducted by Taliban opium smugglers critical of Kashani's work shortly after arriving.
+Ysabel then informs her ex-boyfriend Jack Ryan Jr., who is on the ground in Portugal with his fellow Campus operatives to monitor da Rocha and his French assassin Lucile Fournier, who had just struck a deal with a pair of Russian GRU officers.
+Jack and his cousin Dominic "Dom" Caruso travel to the Afghan city of Herat to meet Ysabel and Dovzhenko, only to be ambushed and abducted by Taliban opium smugglers critical of Ysabel's work shortly after arriving.
 Caruso barely escapes and contacts Campus operative John Clark before recuperating in the United States military base in Bagram.

 After defusing the situation in Cameroon by blackmailing the Cameroonian president into withdrawing troops from the U.S. embassy there, President Ryan covertly sends the Secret Service to shadow Chadwick and protect her from imminent assassination due to the fake news stories.
 They manage to foil an attempt by SVR officer Elizaveta Bobkova, who was secretly tasked by the GRU.
-Meanwhile, in Herat, Ryan, Kashani, and Dovzhenko manage to dispatch their captors and travel all the way to neighboring Iran.
+Meanwhile, in Herat, Jack, Ysabel, and Dovzhenko manage to dispatch their captors and travel all the way to neighboring Iran.

-In Portugal, Clark and his fellow Campus operatives Domingo "Ding" Chavez, Barry "Midas" Jankowski, and Adara Sherman rescue da Rocha from the Russian GRU officers, who had double-crossed him on the missile deal and had killed Fournier.
+In Portugal, Clark and his fellow Campus operatives Domingo "Ding" Chavez, Barry "Midas" Jankowski, and Adara Sherman rescue da Rocha from the Russian GRU officers, who had double-crossed him on the missile deal and had killed Lucile.
 Da Rocha then tells them about the nuclear weapons, which Clark relays to President Ryan and later to his son.
-Now in Iran, Ryan, Dovzhenko, and Kashani talk to an Iranian nuclear scientist named Atash Yazdani for information about the missiles in exchange for treating his ill son, when Sassani tracks them down and attacks them.
+Now in Iran, Jack, Dovzhenko, and Ysabel talk to an Iranian nuclear scientist named Atash Yazdani for information about the missiles in exchange for treating his ill son, when Sassani tracks them down and attacks them.
 After a fistfight, Yazdani kills the Iranian major, and then agrees to help the trio by installing malware in the nuclear defense facility where he works in Mashhad, crashing the computer system there.

 After Yazdani plants the malware, President Ryan orders the destruction of the Mashhad facility, which destroys all but one of the missiles.
-Ryan, Kashani, Dovzhenko, and Yazdani then pinpoint the location of the second missile to a nearby cave but fail to stop it from being launched into space.
+Jack, Ysabel, Dovzhenko, and Yazdani then pinpoint the location of the second missile to a nearby cave but fail to stop it from being launched into space.
 However, they locate Kazem and dispatch him there.
 Meanwhile, with the help of two scientists, President Ryan orders the change in the orbit of an American-owned satellite targeted by the missile, avoiding a collision.

 Russia moves its troops out of Ukraine.
 Yazdani and his son are later transported out of the country.
-Dovzhenko becomes a double agent for the CIA and SVR, and Kashani decides to work in Russia.
+Dovzhenko becomes a double agent for the CIA and SVR, and Ysabel decides to work in Russia.